-When you’re feeling cold:
+When you’re feeling relaxed:

 When it’s late Fall:

 And then it seems the season wraps up almost as quickly as it began.
 After 3 to 4 weeks of continual change, most leaves have converted to deep red and light brown by late September.
 But don’t worry if you’ve missed the peak peeping season.
 The sense and feel of fall are still in the air, ready to be grasped with every sweater-weather cabin trip, every pumpkin-inspired appetizer, and every chance of snow.
-Visit our upcoming blog “A Fall Guide Beyond Just the Leaves” (coming soon) for more ideas!
+Visit our blog “A Fall Guide Beyond Just the Leaves” for more ideas!

 Fall is a beautiful and fleeting time of year in the Rockies.
 Don’t miss out!
 Catch the spectacular colors this September.
 Throw more activities into the mix with help from our Top 10 Fall Must Dos in Winter Park!